Our knowledge of orthopaedics. Your best health.

 Mild wrist sprains will usually improve with home treatment that includes the RICE protocol:

 • Ice.
 Apply ice immediately after the injury to keep the swelling down.
 Use cold packs for 20 minutes at a time, several times a day.
-Do not apply ice directly on the skin.
+Do not apply ice directly on the skin; use an ice pack or bag, or wrap the ice in a towel or cloth.

 • Elevation.
-As often as possible, rest with your wrist raised up higher than your heart.
+As often as possible, rest with your wrist raised up higher than your heart to reduce swelling.

-Additionally, nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin or ibuprofen, can help reduce pain and swelling.
-If pain and swelling persist for more than 48 hours, however, see a doctor.
+Additionally, nonsteroidal anti-inflammatory drugs (NSAIDs), such as naproxen or ibuprofen, can help reduce pain and swelling.
+However, if pain and swelling persist for more than 48 hours (2 full days), see a doctor.

 Nonsurgical Treatment